uozuAho/locust_demo/readme.md

 @ 5 VUs
 - POST /work RPS: 5
-- median 'work completed' time: unbounded, proportional to length of load test
+- median 'job completed' time: unbounded, proportional to length of load test
     - this is measured by the server, not locust.
 See the console output.